mdb1/mdb1.github.io/_posts/2023-01-01-new-app-build-tools.markdown

 I like the linter to run on every build of the app, and I usually enable the `strict` mode in CI, to ensure that the `main` branch never contain lint warnings.

+If you want to enforce the SwiftLint version, read [this post](https://mdb1.github.io/2023-07-23-enforce-minimum-swiftlint-version/).

 ## Formatter

 For automatic code formatting, I usually pick [SwiftFormat](https://github.com/nicklockwood/SwiftFormat).